-SD-WAN Orchestrator for On-premises allows you to download Citrix SD-WAN appliance software version required for all the appliances in your network.
-The published software is downloaded and stored in SD-WAN Orchestrator for On-premises.
-You can further deploy the published software to all the appliances managed by SD-WAN Orchestrator for On-premises.
+In a provider managed setup, Citrix SD-WAN Orchestrator for On-premises allows provider administrators to download Citrix SD-WAN appliance software version required for all the appliances in your network.
+Provider administrators can publish the downloaded software version.
+The published software is downloaded and stored in Citrix SD-WAN Orchestrator for On-premises.
+Customer administrators can deploy the published software to all the appliances managed by Citrix SD-WAN Orchestrator for On-premises.